jerodsanto/blog/content/_index.md

 ---
-title: "Buy the truth, and do not sell"
+title: "Buy the truth, sell it not"
 home: true
 ---